Abbott v. Pastides

 Bonds v.
 Sports Illustrated

-Defended Sports Illustrated magazine in injunctive relief lawsuit filed by Barry Bonds to challenge publication of confidential federal grand jury testimony appearing in article about steroid use in Major League Baseball.
+Defended Sports Illustrated magazine in injunctive relief lawsuit filed by Barry Bonds to challenge publication of confidential federal grand jury testimony appearing in an article about steroid use in Major League Baseball.
 Action voluntarily dismissed by Bonds after request for injunction was denied.
 (2007)

 Browne v.
 Avvo, Inc.